DrThomasAger/smile/README.md

 3. If the model doesn't provide the name tag, the prompt text needs to change.

 This handshake immediately establishes agreement between the mind of the model and the intention of the prompt.

+## But Seriously...
+Why Emoticons?

+Because people who work in AI need to ***(: Smile*** more.

+In ***(: Smile***, we explicitly require that the **prompt language** has zero bleedover into the **response language**.

+Whether you need JSON, markdown or just plain text outputs, you can ask for them in ***(: Smile***, define them clearly, and the model will not confuse your instructions for something it needs to replicate verbatim.

+By telling the model that this is ***(: Smile*** and then defining the response language clearly, we remove the possibility for context bleed.
+This repo also contains the norms and methods to reduce this even more.

+This also allows us to understand immediately if our prompt needs adjustment: If the prompt language appears in the response, then the model has not sufficiently understood the instructions and they need to be rewritten.

+These essential handshakes and checkpoints make our instruction following consistent and verifiable.

 ## Prompt Pattern Example